Mental Health Case Manager jobs at Mental Health America of Los Angeles - 29 jobs

 Collaborate with member to establish a working budget for sustainability of housing including all expenses and income sources of the household.

-Mediates and advocates on behalf of the member to help him/her obtain and keep housing
+Mediates and advocates on behalf of the member to help him/her obtain and keep housing.

 Position Requirements:

-One year of providing psychiatric rehabilitation services to a disabled population/low income and/or homeless population required
+High School diploma or GED plus two year of providing psychiatric rehabilitation services to a disabled population/low income and/or homeless population, preferred.

-Veterans encouraged to apply
+Veterans encouraged to apply.

-Bachelor's degree in Social Work or related field preferred
+Bachelor's degree in Social Work or related field preferred.

 Driving with current class C driver's license, a vehicle for transportation, proof of valid automobile insurance, the ability to be insured by MHALA liability insurance are conditions of employment.